rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **connection_string** (string) : (*Version 4.0*) The connection string for the PostgreSQL database that stores the simulation data.

+**record_genome_db** (boolean) : (*Version 4.0*) Indicates that genome data should be recorded to the database when using the `DbReporter` reporter class.
+Note that recording genomic data to the database will cause the database to quickly inflate in size.
+It is recommended that this setting only be used when genomic data needs to be retrieved.

 ### Model Configuration Notes
 The following nodes contain the settings for the simulation.